 Do isopods and springtails eat your plants?

-Yes and no. When keeping you clean up crew, you need to make sure that they have enough food.
+When keeping a clean-up crew such as isopods and springtails, make sure that they have enough food.
 A lack of food might encourage them to eat plant material directly from healthy plants.
 But you shouldn’t worry too much as we have never seen our CUC chewing on any living plant.

 Can I use multiple isopods types in the same enclosure?

-You could, but we would suggest against it.
-The main reason is that eventually once isopod type will outcompete the other and will make them disappear.
-Survival of the fittest at it’s best.
+This is not advised.
+The main reason is that eventually one isopod type will outcompete the other and will make them disappear.
+Survival of the fittest at its best.

 What do isopods eat?